tstarti2/p4/README.md

 This file contains the base data set used.
 A deep copy of this data is created in p4-module for testing.

 ## p4-module
-Contains all of the code modules used as well as individual testing functionality for each function.
+Contains all of the code modules used as well as individual testing functionality for each function.<br>
-    # Functions
+    # Functions<br>
     _getQuestions()_ - Returns an array containing each question element from objects in **p4-data**
     <br>
     _getAnswers()_ - Returns an array containing each answer element from objects in **p4-data**